 There is a massive market for helping people lose all those extra pounds, and then keeping them off.
 Sub-niches you could take part in include ideas like a personal trainer YouTube channel aimed at young adults.
 Or you could run a niche site, or offline business, offering customized meal plans.
 Or maybe a digital product on weight loss for busy people.

 As we discussed earlier in this article, you need only take a look at the shopping channels to see just how much money is spent in the weight loss market.
 Yes, it is very competitive.
 Yes, you can compete with Time, Innovation and Effort.
+While there may be some ethical boundaries with certain types of content promotion, you can still make some good revenue from programs like the Amazon Affiliate program, or even with display ads.

 Market value: US$66 billion per year